Peng-Rao/SE4HPC_notes/notes/chapters/chapter7.typ

 - Use *top-down/bottom-up* for relatively small components and subsystems;
 - *Combinations of thread and critical module* integration testing for larger subsystems.

+=== Example: Integration Testing of Miscroservices

+#figure(
+  image("../figures/integration-testing-microservices.jpg", width: 70%),
+  caption: [ Example of integration testing of microservices ], )

+The architecture is organized into eight stateless microservices collaborating to fulfill requests `R1` and `R2`. `S1` is the front-end service that receives both requests.
+The fulfillment of request `R1` requires the interaction with services `S2` and `S3` (through sub-requests `R1.1` and `R1.2`, respectively), which, in turn, need to interact with other services.
+In particular, `S2` interacts with `S4` and `S5` and `S3` with `S5` and `S6`.
+The fulfillment of `R2` requires that `S1` interacts with `S8`, which, in turn, interacts with `S6` and `S7`.

+==== Question 1
+Define an integration and test plan for the architecture, motivating your choice.

+We could use a _*bottom-up approach mixed with a thread one*_.
+More specifically, since we know the dependencies between services with reference to the two requests the system is able to fulfill (`R1` and `R2`), we could focus on one of the two at a time.

+Focusing on `R1`, we can see that we can focus first on the integration of `S2` with `S4` and `S5`.
+To test such integration, we would need a driver that issues request `R1.1`.
+This implies that, for the purpose of this integration, the part of `S5` in charge of responding to request `R1.2.1` is not needed and, therefore, can be postponed.
+After completing this step, we can focus on the integration and testing of `S3` with `S5` and `S6`.
+In this case, `S5` must be able to respond to request `R.1.2.1` and a driver issuing `R1.2` would be needed.
+Finally, we can integrate `S1` with `S2` and `S3`.

+We use a similar approach to test request `R2`, and in particular, the integration of `S8` with `S6` and `S7` and then of `S1` with `S8`.

+==== Question 2
+Assume that you are asked to test whether the availability improvement theoretically obtained with the duplication of services is actually achieved.
+How would you proceed to perform such a test?

+An availability test should be performed in an environment as close as possible to the operational one.
+We need to execute the system for a significant time interval, ensuring that all features offered by the system are actually executed, and we need to compute `MTTF` and `MTTR` as availability can be measured as `MTTF/(MTTF + MTTR)`.
+Notice that in most cases, the system repair is performed by human beings.
+This implies that the measurement of `MTTR` concerns the ability of the repairing team to react quickly and repair the problem.

+Said this, in our case, in order to measure the improvement obtained through the duplicated configuration, we need, first, to execute, for a significant amount of time, the whole system without any replication.
+In this execution, we will make sure `R1` and `R2` will both be called multiple times also by users working in parallel.

+After having computed `MTTF` and `MTTR` for the system in this timeframe, we will perform the same experiment using the duplicated components.
+In this case, we can also purposefully take down one of the replicas, to make sure that indeed replication overall achieves the desired availability.

+#pagebreak()

 == E2E Testing
 #definition("End-to-end (E2E)")[
   *End-to-end (E2E)* testing is a software testing methodology to test a functional and data application flow consisting of several sub-systems working together from start to end.